Stardust fire: Investigation

+Initial inquiry

-The investigation at the time reported that the fire was an arson.
-The finding of arson has recently been ruled out by investigators, as there was never any evidence to support the arson finding, even at the time of the tragedy.
-A tribunal of inquiry under Justice Ronan Keane, which would hold its first public meeting 12 days after the fire, concluded in November 1981 that the fire was probably caused by arson.
-This finding, which has been disputed ever since, legally exonerated the Butterlys from responsibility.
-However, the inquiry was damning in its criticism of the safety standards.
-Keane also criticised the Butterlys and the management of the Stardust for "recklessly dangerous practices" when it was discovered that some emergency exit doors had been locked and impeded on the night of the fire.
+The investigation at the time reported that the fire was arson.
+A tribunal of inquiry under Justice Ronan Keane, which held its first public meeting 12 days after the fire, concluded in November 1981 that the fire was probably caused by arson.
+This finding, which was disputed at the time and since, legally exonerated the Butterlys from responsibility.
+The finding of arson was dismissed in 2009, as there was never any evidence to support the finding.
+Despite making the arson finding, the inquiry was damning in its criticism of the safety standards.
+Keane criticised the Butterlys and the management of the Stardust for "recklessly dangerous practices" when it was discovered that some emergency exit doors had been locked on the night of the fire; nonetheless, no one was ever prosecuted or successfully sued for these practices.

+Compensation tribunal

-In 1986 a separate tribunal, called the Victims Compensation Tribunal was headed by Judge Donal Barrington, solicitor Noel Smith and barrister (now Judge) Hugh O'Flaherty, to focus on monetary compensation for the victims and their families.
-The three men wrote an opinion after hearing testimony from survivors, victims family members and friends and coworkers, which called the treatment of the victims after the fire was neglect as many had received no medical support.
+In 1986 a separate tribunal, called the Victims Compensation Tribunal, was headed by Judge Donal Barrington, solicitor Noel Smith and barrister (now Judge) Hugh O'Flaherty, to focus on monetary compensation for the victims and their families.
+The three men wrote an opinion after hearing testimony from survivors, victims' family members and friends and coworkers, which called the treatment of the victims after the fire 'neglect' as many had received no medical support.

+Demand for new investigations

-In 2009, four relatives of those who had died in the fire held a sit-in in a security hut at Government Buildings.
+In 2009, four relatives of those who had died held a sit-in in a security hut at Government Buildings.
 They were asking the government to publish a report that examined the need to open a new investigation into the disaster.
-Following the above protests the government commissioned an independent examination by Paul Coffey SC of the case submitted by the Stardust Victims Committee for a Reopened Inquiry into the Stardust Fire Disaster.
+Following these protests, the government commissioned an independent examination by Paul Coffey SC of the case submitted by the Stardust Victims Committee for a Reopened Inquiry into the Stardust Fire Disaster.

+Cause unknown

-Due to the passage of time and lack of physical evidence, it stated that it would not be in the public interest to reopen the public inquiry, but that the public record should be altered to reflect paragraph 6.167 of the original inquiry- "The cause of fire is not known and may never be known.
+Due to the passage of time and lack of physical evidence, the examination's report stated that it would not be in the public interest to reopen the public inquiry, but that the public record should be altered to reflect paragraph 6.167 of the original inquiry- "The cause of fire is not known and may never be known.
 There is no evidence of an accidental origin: and equally no evidence that the fire was started deliberately" instead of that of arson (which led to the Butterlys' compensation).
 Following its publication, the Dáil voted on the evening of 3 February 2009 to acknowledge that the arson finding was hypothetical and that none of those present at the Stardust nightclub can be held responsible for the blaze.
 This led to a correction of the public record and the original arson conclusion was removed as the cause, due to there being no evidence to suggest that the fire was started maliciously.
-Despite the clear breaches of fire safety regulations, the owners never faced charges and have never apologised.